Tools to fight back

 Overindulgence in food and drink is a major problem in society these days, leading to chronic bad health and premature death.
 The Bible warns us “Do not be among those who drink too much wine, among those who gorge themselves on meat.”
 Why?
 “Because a glutton and a drunkard will come to poverty.”

-The Bible does not condemn drinking alcohol, despite many church leaders claiming otherwise (please see my article “Is Drinking Alcohol a Sin?”), but it does warn against drunkenness.
+The Bible does not condemn drinking alcohol, despite many church leaders claiming otherwise, but it does warn against drunkenness.

 On this subject the Bible warns “Who has woe?
 Who has uneasiness?Who has quarrels?
 Who has complaints?
 Who has wounds for no reason?
 Who has bleary eyes?
 Those lingering long over wine.”